Minimally Invasive

 Navigating the kidney donation process

 The journey begins long before the operating room.
 It starts with a compatibility check.
-A common question we hear is, What is the hardest blood type for a kidney transplant?
-Generally, Type O is the universal donor, but Type AB can be more challenging for recipients to find a match for because they can only receive from specific types.
-However, through “paired exchange” programs, we can often find a game regardless of your blood type.
+A common question we hear is, What is the hardest blood type for a kidney transplant? .
+Type O is the universal donor, while Type AB can be harder to match since recipients are limited to specific blood types.
+The encouraging news is that through paired exchange programs, finding a suitable match is often still very much possible, no matter what blood type you have.

 Risks and considerations